-Each day, the American Film Institute encourages movie buffs to hit the couch and watch the same film (virtually) alongside its global community of movie buffs.
+Each day the American Film Institute encourages movie buffs to hit the couch and watch the same film (virtually) with its global community of movie buffs.
 Check the Movie Club site for the pick of the day, each of which is introduced by a special celeb host.

-The Petersen (along with every other museum in L.A.) is currently closed to the public, but you can still take an exclusive peek inside its vault thanks to its live-streamed tours.
+The Petersen (along with every other museum in L.A.) is currently closed to the public, but you can still take an exclusive peek inside its vault thanks to the musuem’s livestreamed tours.
 Sign up in advance (and make a donation) and 20 minutes in advance of the tour, you’ll receive a link via email.
-On Friday check out a pre-war themed tour, and on Saturday a full vault tour.

-Fend off brain drain or learn something new about our natural world via the Natural History Museum’s NHMLAC Connects initiative.
-As they put it, “Think social distancing with dinosaurs and mammoths, and connecting with nature and community science right outside your door.”
-In the portal are lessons on L.A.’s hidden history, arts and crafts, tutorials, and more.
+Fend off brain drain or learn something new about our natural world via the NHMLAC Connects initiative.
+As the institution puts it, “Think social distancing with dinosaurs and mammoths, and connecting with nature and community science right outside your door.”
+There are lessons on L.A.’s hidden history, arts and crafts, tutorials, and more.

 It feels like we’re living through one interminable Monday under this global house arrest, but it technically is the weekend.
-So why not take a break from the news and the glitchy Zoom meetings, and watch something fun?
-In this week’s roundup of streaming recommendations we have a Tim & Eric’s new bizzaro sitcom sendup, a docuseries about “cursed” horror movies, and more.
+So why not take a break from the news and the glitchy Zoom meetings and watch something fun?
+In this week’s roundup of streaming recommendations , we have the new season of Somebody Feed Phil, the new HBO Max documentary On the Record, and more.